-As your kids get older, everything they want and need seems to get more expensive.
+As your kids get older and become young adults, everything they want and need seems to get more expensive.
 You think about money a lot, and you’ll notice money is on your teen’s mind more often too.

 Whether it’s spending money to go out with friends, earning money from their first job, saving money for college, or investing money they make from starting a small business – learning about money as a teen is important!

 There are plenty of resources available to help young adults learn about money.
 This is important since many teens won’t listen to their parents’ advice and some parents struggle themselves with finances.

 There are games and apps to help teens focus on taking on more financial responsibility.
 While some teens prefer games, others would rather read about ways to have a brighter financial future.

 Here are some great books to help teens (and adults) learn more about money.

 Money Books for Teens (and some for Adults too!)

 If your older children and teens like to read, these terrific books can help them as they take on more financial responsibilities.
 And begin to think about their financial futures.